Connect with us

 Anne Lister Gentleman Jack – HBO

-If you’re a fan of Gentleman Jack, a Netflix period drama series set in the 19th Century, you’ll recall Anne Lister walking down the street carrying the deeds to Shibden Hall, where she was going to keep them in a box in a drawer.
-We have come a long way with deeds titles now secure in an online register, but in time this practice will seem as old-fashioned as Anne Lister keeping the deeds to her home onsite in a drawer!
-The blockchain and how it is being used today have already revealed how most if not all real estate transactions will be processed in the future.
+If you’re a fan of Gentleman Jack, a Netflix period drama series set in the 19th Century, you’ll recall Anne Lister walking down the street carrying the deeds to Shibden Hall, where she would keep them in a box in a drawer.
+We have come a long way with deed titles now secure in an online register, but in time, this practice will seem as old-fashioned as Anne Lister keeping the deeds at her home onsite in a drawer!
+The blockchain and how it is being used today have already revealed how most, if not all, real estate transactions will be processed in the future.

 How Is Blockchain Used In Real Estate Today?